IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

     protocols, for example, can require authentication.
 This authentication may expect you to generate and upload ssh keys, store API tokens, save username/password pairs, or use some other form of credential.
-    BlenderBIM can't configure these credentials for you, follow the configuration instructions provided by your online service before trying actions that require authentication.
+    Bonsai can't configure these credentials for you, follow the configuration instructions provided by your online service before trying actions that require authentication.

 Using other Git tools
 ---------------------

-BlenderBIM is not a full Git user interface, but it provides most of the tools you will need for day-to-day usage.
-In general if you need other Git functionality you can use external Git tools with your repository and any changes will be reflected in the BlenderBIM UI.
+Bonsai is not a full Git user interface, but it provides most of the tools you will need for day-to-day usage.
+In general if you need other Git functionality you can use external Git tools with your repository and any changes will be reflected in the Bonsai UI.